 by Sandy Swegel

 There are so many vegetables you can grow in your garden.
 If only there was enough time.
-If you have limited time or space for your garden, think about what is the best return on your investment of time and money as well as the best outcome of flavor and nutrition.
+If you have limited time or space for your garden, think about what is the best return on your investment of time and money when you grow your own food as well as the best outcome of flavor and nutrition.
 Three things I grow even if I don’t have time to grow anything else are:

 Loose-leaf lettuces, spinach, kale, chard, and arugula are up and ready to eat in as little as three weeks after planting.
 You can pick what you need for tonight’s salad, and let the plant continue to grow for another night’s salad.
 Baby greens and mixed lettuces cost $6 per pound (and up) at the grocery…and they aren’t necessarily that fresh…sometimes they’ve been traveling in a semi-trailer from California for a week already.
 Grow your own greens to get maximum nutrition and taste for a couple of bucks worth of seed.